TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 9/Revelation 9.14.md

 ---

-one saying to the sixth angel that had one trumpet, Loose the four angels that are bound at the great river Euphrates.
+saying to the sixth angel who had one trumpet, "Free the four angels who are bound at the great river Euphrates!"